MAES-Pyramids/SnakeAI-Project-AI/README.md

 - Pygame library

 ## Installation
-1. Clone the repository to your local machine using `git clone https://github.com/your-username/snake-game-ai.git`
+1. Clone the repo to your local machine using `git clone https://github.com/MAES-Pyramids/SnakeAI.git`
 2. Navigate to the project directory using `cd snake-game-ai`
 3. Install the required dependencies using `pip install -r requirements.txt`
 4. Run the game using `python main.py`